musabsid77/musabsid77/README.md

 - 👋 Hi, I’m @musabsid77
-- 👀 I’m interested in backend dev
+- 👀 I’m interested in Web dev
-- 🌱 I’m currently learning nodejs
-- 💞️ I’m looking to collaborate on utech digital education
+- 💞️ I’m looking to collaborate on Buildables
 - 📫 How to reach me musabsid77@gmail.com

 <!---